 3. Trying to solve a complex problem

-When we find ourselves immersed in a problem or situation that requires a high level of mental concentration, our pupils are often dilated.
-Especially if the task induces stress or anxiety, a state where the emotions are involved on the one hand and mental absorption on the other.
+When we find ourselves immersed in a problem or situation that requires a high level of mental concentration, our pupils dilate more than they do with normal dilation triggers.

 It’s a natural and instinctive reaction.
-Human beings feel immediate disgust towards certain things: unpleasant odors, dead or decomposing material and even unpleasant stimuli like violence, for example.
+Human beings feel immediate disgust towards certain things such as unpleasant odors, dead or decomposing materials, and even unpleasant stimuli like violence.

-These experiences also have a direct effect on your pupils, causing them to dilate.
+These experiences also have a direct effect on your pupils, causing them to dilate, as confirmed by this study that showed participants negative and neutral images and analyzed the reaction of their pupils.
 Have you ever noticed this?
 The emotional impact is mixed with the natural physiological reaction of disgust and the need to escape.

 You probably already guessed this.
 The autonomic nervous system reacts to the sensation of pain and activates our flight response.
-One of the first reactions of our body when experiencing pain is to dilate the pupils.
+Studies show that one of our body’s first reactions when experiencing pain is pupil dilation.

 Do you know why this happens?
 When the flight response is activated, our brains need all the senses functioning at peak performance.
-Thus, vision needs to be 100% sharp to detect any potential danger in the environment.
+Thus, your eyesight needs to be 100% sharp to detect any potential dangers in the environment.
 Interesting, isn’t it?

 We can’t ignore the fact that our eyes, and consequently our pupils, are really sensitive to chemical agents in the atmosphere.
-So, for example, if you wake up one day and notice that your pupils are constantly dilated, you should seek medical attention immediately.
+So, for example, if you notice that your pupils are constantly dilated, you should seek medical attention immediately.

-- Poisons or other chemical agents to which you’re allergic.
-An example?
-Bark from the carob tree.
+- Poisons or other chemical agents you’re allergic to.

-- Jet fuel, chloroform and certain drugs like opiates tend to cause this reaction, which as we’ve mentioned, is a sign that you need to see your doctor.
+- Certain drugs like opiates tend to cause this reaction which, as we’ve mentioned, is a sign that you need to see your doctor.

 This information is really important.
-If after taking a blow, you or someone close to you notices that your pupils are dilated, it’s vital that you seek immediate medical attention.
+If after taking a blow, you or someone close to you notices that your pupils are dilated, it’s vital to seek immediate medical attention.
 You may have internal bleeding or a neurological problem that requires immediate intervention.

-As you can tell, our pupils are not only a reflection of our emotions, they’re also an indicator of our health, which is worth paying attention to for our own safety.
+As you can tell, our pupils aren’t only a reflection of our emotions.
+They’re also an indicator of our health.
+This is why it’s worth paying attention to them.It might interest you...